overbrowsing/wasteback-machine/README.md

 ## Usage

-The Wasteback Machine provides two primary functions:
+Wasteback Machine provides two primary functions:

 1. Fetch available memento-datetimes within a specific web archive for a given URL and time range.
 2. Analyse a specific memento from a specific web archive to measure its page size and composition.